 They won't eat much anymore at this point.
 Because as the cream larvae turn black, they transform their mouth-parts into some sort of a closed hook-shaped structure.
 This helps them latch onto surfaces to inch out easily.
 You'll see some black larvae stop wiggling, elongate & just laying still at this point.
 It's completely normal & this means they're about to pupate.

 When the flies get out of the shells, they'll naturally go find a light source.
 Within a short span of 7-8 days, they need to find a partner to mate.
 Good light source is the key for mating.
 It keeps their body temperature warm enough for reproduction & helps the male flies see the female when she pokes her tail out for mating.

 After they've mated, the male will die.
 After laying eggs, the female will die.
 To get the eggs, you can prepare some wood stacks or cardboard pieces.
 Use an attractant that's smelly to attract the mother flies.
 When you get the eggs, you can begin incubating & start the whole cycle again.

 Finally, there's one more little thing you can do with your BSF larvae:

-Use #4: For manure management
+Use #4: For Manure Management

 If you combine raising BSF with raising chickens, quails or ducks, these little guys can help you process the manure into usable proteins & fats.
-The best thing of all is that they'll get it done in 1-2 hours for a span of 2 weeks.
+The best thing of all is that they'll get it done in 1-2 hours and for a span of 2 weeks.
 It helps eliminate the odor very fast so there's no more stinky odor around the chicken coop.